All Episodes

 Well, thank you.

-I'm gonna follow that.
+I'm going to follow that.

-Uh and it would uh also require to be makes require me to make some educated guesses about this, but I think in a general sense, the big culprit is Washington.
+But I think in a general sense, the big culprit is Washington.

 And plus, conservatism was never that thoroughly loved and appreciated by many in the Republican Party.

-The country club blue blood Rockefeller set in the Republican Party was never enamored of Reagan.
+The country club blue-blood Rockefeller set in the Republican Party was never enamored of Reagan.

-But the fact that the Republican Party did not seek to build on that is clear indication that when I say he was not really universally loved and appreciated in his own party, it's true, because the recipe, the blueprints for moving the country forward for actually moving people to your agenda, was spelled out and demonstrated over eight years.
+But the fact that the Republican Party did not seek to build on that is clear indication that when I say he was not really universally loved and appreciated in his own party, it's true because the recipe, the blueprints for moving the country forward, for actually moving people to your agenda, was spelled out and demonstrated over eight years.

 And what's happened now is that Reagan moved people to the right.